The Growth Mindset: How we apply science to our startup

 Read more

-The Popsa founders (that's me, Liam and Marcello) have worked together since 2008.
-We created hundreds of apps for premium brands, before launching an mobile-incubator in 2012, where we helped create and grow several exciting startups.
+The Popsa founders (that's me and Liam) have worked together since 2008.
+We created hundreds of apps for premium brands, before launching a mobile-incubator in 2012, where we helped create and grow several exciting startups.

 During this period we worked with loads of fantastic engineers, designers, product people and marketeers.
 We worked with contractors, permanent employees, interns - we even tried off-shoring for one project (that was a disaster).

-Remote working definitely has its place; in larger teams and for larger projects.
+Fully remote working definitely has its place.
 It worked really well when we ran a mobile development agency.
-However when incubating startups the team dynamic just wasn't right.
+However when incubating startups the team dynamic was much harder to get right.

-It comes down to the type of work that gets done in a startup.
+It comes down to the type of work that gets done in the early stages of a startup.

 You will often need to work on tasks that you might not be comfortable with - you constantly learn new skills to help people out.
-There aren't entire departments of people you can call upon.
+There aren't entire departments of people, or clear processes you can call upon.

 Not everything can be planned and project-managed to the degree it is in larger businesses; sometimes you just have to be there, react to a situation, and get stuff done.

-That's the bit you lose when you're working remotely.
+That's the thing you can sometimes lose a little bit of when you're working remotely.

-At Popsa, we're constantly brainstorming, researching, designing — and we put this work up on the walls to be inspired and keep focussed; this type of thing you totally miss out on when working from home.
+At Popsa, we're constantly brainstorming, researching, designing — and we put this work up on the walls to be inspired and keep focussed; while we've worked to recreate this digitally, this type of thing can be hard to fully absorb when working from home.

-It can hurt the business as well - if there are 5 people in your startup, with two people working remote, you're down 40% "emergency people power" if something breaks - it's just going to add to the stress if you're trying to urgently debug a critical application while keeping everyone update over Slack or Skype!
+When you're small - if there are 5 people in your startup, with two people working remote, you're down 40% "emergency people power" if something breaks - it can add to the stress if you're trying to urgently debug a critical application while keeping everyone update over Slack or Google Meet!

-There's also a point about morale - it's so important for a startup team to bond.
+There's also a point about building a culture - it's so important for a startup team to bond and build those relationships.

 As Popsa grow's we'll be opening offices all over the world.

-Each of these locations will have their own teams, and as a business we'll need ways of keeping all the teams in sync –— that requires remote working.
+Each of these locations will have their own teams, and as a business we'll need ways of keeping all the teams in sync –— that of course requires remote working.